hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

   with whom credentials were shared (the signing party may or may not be party operating the far end of a TCP/TLS connection in a 'proxy' scenario).
-For the primary the TSIG on the XFR request confirms that the requesting party is authorised to request zone data, for the secondary it authenticates the zone data that is received.
+For the primary the TSIG on the XFR request confirms that the requesting party is authorized to request zone data, for the secondary it authenticates the zone data that is received.

 * 'Channel Conf': Confidentiality of the communication channel between the